Perspective | Three things Aaron Sorkin doesn’t understand: Comedy, sitcoms and women

-Of all the writer-directors to take on the story of Lucille Ball, Aaron Sorkin is both a sensible and a terrible choice.
-His penchant for professional powerhouse women with messy personal lives means he has been in training to make this movie for decades.
-(Think of Jessica Chastain’s tough cookie title character in “Molly’s Game” or any woman — younger than 50, that is — in “The Newsroom.”)
-Simultaneously, his fetishization of this archetype often veers into exploitative territory, as though engineered by that guy friend who shrugs and says, “What can I say?
+Of all the writer-directors to take on Ball’s story, Sorkin is both a sensible and a terrible choice.
+His penchant for professional, powerhouse women with messy personal lives means he has been in training to make this movie for decades.
+(Think of Jessica Chastain’s tough-cookie title character in “Molly’s Game” or any woman — younger than 50, that is — in “The Newsroom.”)
+But his fetishization of this archetype often veers into exploitative territory, as though engineered by that guy friend who shrugs and says: “What can I say?
 I like ‘em crazy!”

 “Being the Ricardos” is not all bad: Kidman and Bardem share legitimate chemistry, while the supporting actors pull off their rapid-fire dialogue even when the script goes sideways.
 The jaded, sophisticated language, the glamorous Los Angeles architecture, the dramatic lighting — it’s all very film noir.
 (This might be an homage to Ball’s early roles in films such as “Lured” and “The Dark Corner,” or maybe Sorkin just digs noirs, as do I.) And I’ll admit, despite myself, that most of the emotional beats landed, even the one involving everyone’s favorite deus ex machina … J. Edgar Hoover?
 Still, there’s something amiss in “Being the Ricardos,” something beyond the familiar critiques of Sorkin: the too-clever-by-halfness, the masculine posturing, the preachy monologuing.